What to Pack for a Cruise

 It’s happened to the best of us.
 You show up ready to party and your best silk shirt is covered in mouthwash.
 By placing a piece of saran wrap inside of the cover, you create a tighter seal when closed.

-Cruise Packing Tip #12 – Inside Out Jacket
+Cruise Packing Hack #12 – Inside Out Jacket

 Your jacket can get wrinkled and dirty packed in there with your sneakers and floaties.
 Turn it inside out to keep it clean and avoid creases.

-Cruise Packing Tip #13 – Business Card in Luggage Tag
+Packing Hack #13 – Business Card in Luggage Tag

 Admit it, you can’t read your own handwriting.
 Neither can the guy working the tarmac that found your bag in a puddle next to the Delta Hanger.
 Slide a business card card in your luggage tag to assure it’s legible.
 It also looks pretty professional, which is an added bonus.
 I’m not guaranteeing a first-class upgrade, but it won’t decrease your chances.